NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 bar*) camera model (:numref:`panoramic`), and the CSM Frame model, that has several lens distortion implementations (:numref:`csm_frame_def`).

-Bundle adjustment (:numref:`bundle_adjustment`) can be used to refine the intrinsic and extrinsic camera parameters, including the lens distortion model.
+Bundle adjustment can refine the intrinsic and extrinsic camera parameters, including the lens distortion model (:numref:`floatingintrinsics`).

 .. _pinholemodels: